BuzzteeBear/OpenXR-MotionCompensation/docs/README.md

     - magenta instead of red

 #### Chroma Keyed Passthrough
-You can use the `toggle_overlay_passthrough` shortcut to activate chroma keyed passthrough mode for the overlay.
+You can use the `toggle_overlay_passthrough` shortcut to activate chroma keyed passthrough while the marker overlay is activated.
 In this mode the marker(s) are displayed on a magenta colored canvas as background instead of the rendered game content.
 This allows you see the markers' positioning in the real world if your vr hmd (and runtime) support chroma keyed passthrough.
 This may be helpful when setting up/dialing in the cor position, or to compare tracking data coming from a motion controller or vive tracker with it's actual movement.
-Note that while th overlay is in passthrough mode, the magenta colored arrow is displayed in grey instead, to keep it from becoming (partially) transparent.
+Note that while the overlay is in passthrough mode, the magenta colored arrow is displayed in grey instead, to keep it from becoming (partially) transparent.

+#### Display Crosshair
+Independent of marker and passthrough you can have oxrmc display a reticle directly in front of you.
+Its goal is to make it easier to find the correct forward orientation for calibrating the COR position.
+It can be used to aim at some central in-game feature (assuming the vr view is correctly centered already) or at you real world steering wheel, yoke, etc in combination with passthrough mode.
+The following aspects of the reticle can be customized (requires reloading of config file after edit):
+- render/focal distance: this should preferably match the distance of the object you're aiming for during calibration
+- on-screen scale: you can make the crosshair appear larger or smaller.
+Note that changing the render distance doesn't change angular size as long as the scale is kept constant.

+At default values (distance = 1m, scale = 1.0) the reticle extends 1m to the left, right, top, and bottom respectively, the circle has a radius of 10 cm and the 'axis segments' are 10 cm wide (or tall) as well.

 ### Connection Loss
 OXRMC can detect whether a reference tracker isn't available anymore if:
 - for a physical tracker: the runtime lost tracking of a motion controller / vive tracker